- Who is eligible to apply for a College of Education scholarship?

 - What happens if I plan to graduate at the end of the fall semester or will not be enrolled in 12 credit hours for the awarded semester?

 - Please fill out our scholarship questions form and explain the situation.
-If appropriate, approval will be given to combine both fall and spring payments into your last semester.
-Decisions to do so will be made on a case-by-case basis.
+Decisions will be made on a case-by-case basis.

-If you need additional help, please submit a question to the College’s scholarship team, and we will get back to you within 48 hours during normal business operations.
+If you need additional help, please submit a question to the College’s scholarship team, and we will get back to you within 48 hours Monday through Friday.